Written by Thomas Paik, Human Resources, Diversity and Inclusion Practice Leader

 While companies increasingly recognize the importance of human capital, determining how best to nurture their people is less straightforward.

-Although some take the tried and trusted Human Resource approach, leading with a Chief Human Resources Officer, others lean towards a more principled approach that focuses on Talent Management under a Chief People Officer.
-Yet again, some companies choose to manage their talent from an operations perspective, and they appoint a Chief Administrative Officer to take point.
+Some take the tried and trusted Human Resource approach, leading with a Chief Human Resources Officer.
+Others lean towards a more principled approach that focuses on Talent Management under a Chief People Officer.
+And other companies choose to manage their talent from an operations perspective, and they appoint a Chief Administrative Officer to take point.